ttsebedu2011/football-stats-dashboard/readme.txt

 Data Source:
-The data was sourced from the official Premier League websites (link) and is used under the terms of their data usage policy.
+The data was sourced from the official Premier League websites https://footystats.org/download-stats-csv , https://www.kaggle.com/datasets/hugomathien/soccer and is used under the terms of their data usage policy.

 Setup Instructions:
 1. Ensure you have a modern web browser installed (Google Chrome, Firefox, Microsoft Edge).